cysouw/diathesis/text/c01_introduction.md

 ### Ortspertinenzinversiv (*haben + Infinitiv*) {#sec:summary-ortspertinenzinversiv}

 The ~~Ortspertinenzinversiv~~ (full discussion in [@sec:infinitive-haben]) is closely related to the previous *pertinenzinversiv* (see [@sec:summary-pertinenzinversiv]).
 Again, a dative is promoted to nominative, while the nominative is demoted to accusative.
 Also in both diatheses, the participant expressed by the dative is necessarily the possessor (*pertinenz*) of another participant.
 The difference is that with the current *ortspertinenzinversiv* this 'other' participant is an obligatory location, e.g. *an der Nase* 'on the nose' in [@next].
 The dative in this diathesis is thus an *ortspertinenzdativ* (see [@sec:summary-ortspertinenzdativ]).
+An interesting difference to the previous *Pertinenzinveriv* is that the infinitiv does not take the preposition *am* here [@next c].

 ::: ex
 a.
 Ein Tropfen hängt ihm an der Nase.
 b.
 Er hat einen Tropfen an der Nase hängen.
+c. ^* Er hat einen Tropfen an der Nase am Hängen.
 :::

 ### Erlaubnisinversiv (*lassen + sich + Infinitiv*) {#sec:summary-erlaubnisinversiv}

-The ~~Erlaubnisinversiv~~ (full discussion in [@sec:infinitive-lassen-dative-reflexive-inversive]) is yet another diathesis using the construction *lassen* with obligatory reflexive and infinitive.
-This diathesis appears to be particularly close to the *Erlaubnisrezepientenpassiv* (see [@sec:summary-erlaubnisrezipientenpassiv]).
+The ~~Erlaubnisinversiv~~ (full discussion in [@sec:infinitive-lassen-dative-reflexive-inversive]) is yet another diathesis using the construction *lassen* with obligatory reflexive and infinitive, this time used with verbs that take a dative, but no accusative like *schmecken* 'to taste' [@next].
+The current diathesis appears to be particularly close to the *Erlaubnisrezepientenpassiv* (see [@sec:summary-erlaubnisrezipientenpassiv]).
 In both diatheses a dative is promoted to nominative with an obligatory reflexive pronoun.
 Differently though, in this diathesis the original nominative es demoted to accusative (compared to an optional prepositional phrase in the *Erlaubnisrezepientenpassiv*).
-Both diatheses add a causative/permissive meaning to the clause, reminiscent of the *lassen + Infinitiv* causative (see [@sec:summary-initiativ]).
+Both diatheses add a causative/permissive meaning to the clause, reminiscent of the *lassen + Infinitiv* causative (see [@sec:summary-permissivkausativ]).

 ::: ex
 a.
 Der Kuchen schmeckt mir.